Code-Institute-Submissions/MS2-FilmAnseo/README.md

 See: [Initial color pallete](/color/palette-for-film-anseo.pdf)

 In relation to finding color threads to follow from images, the following site was a useful resource: [ImageColorPicker](https://imagecolorpicker.com/)

+### Typography
+There are two aims for the typography on the site:
+* Add to the sense of adventure/holidays/non-serious nature of the content
+* Allow quick and easy reading of test details.

+To achieve this, the main section headers and page title use the font [Bangers](https://fonts.google.com/specimen/Bangers?preview.text_type=custom#glyphs) - based on "the style of mid-20th century superhero comics".
+In contrast, the detail text used on the site uses [Open Sans](https://fonts.google.com/specimen/Open+Sans?preview.text_type=custom#about) with a "neutral, yet friendly appearance".

+### Imagery
+There are only two static images used on the site but they are very prominent.
+The first serves as an intriguing but vague depiction of a brooding Irish coastal landscape.
+The aim is to set up the cinematic feel and to be enticing for the user to know more.
+The second image is a still from a movie featured on the site and together with the colour change and quote in Bangers font, it is meant to kick the users attention further into gear and get them excited to interact with the site.

+Note on usage:
+The Young Offenders image is copyright but used here for educational purposes and with 'fair use'.
+The coastal image is freely used under the terms of [Unsplash](https://unsplash.com/license).
+The photographer is creditied in the site footer and in the Credits section of the ReadMe.

 ## Features
 #### Map